HappyPathway/gemini-stacktrace/README.md

 ### Using Docker

-You can also run `gemini-stacktrace` using Docker, which doesn't require any local Python setup:
+You can also run `gemini-stacktrace` using Docker, which doesn't require any local Python setup.
+The container is available on Docker Hub and provides a portable, dependency-free way to use the tool across different operating systems.

+#### Basic Usage

 ```bash
 # Pull the latest image